laravel/docs/helpers.md

 <a name="method-str-random"></a>
 #### `str_random()` {#collection-method}

-The `str_random` function generates a random string of the specified length:
+The `str_random` function generates a random string of the specified length.
+This function uses PHP's `random_bytes` function:

     $string = str_random(40);